 Skip to main content

-• Checking Google's trust in the site
+• Check for Google's Trust (trustworthiness) in a site

-• Possible results - 0, 1, and 2:
+• Possible results - 0, 1 and 2:

 • 0 - no additional link blocks